• Nationwide deliveryonly £15+vat

 Specialist noise reduction glazing uses a thicker glass that prevents excess noise from entering your home.
 The ideal glazing type if you live in a busy, built-up area

 with high levels of noise pollution.
-Noise reduction roof windows are available from
+Noise reduction roof windows are available from the VELUX Group and FAKRO.

 Obscure